LimePoint/solifi-reporting-framework/README.md

 ## Change Log

 Note: **Not all schemas are available for all clients, please get in touch with LimePoint support for any clarifications.**

+### Release 1.0.7

+**Changes**
+1. License start date is validated.
+Application will not be started before the start date in the license.
+2. Executing ddl scripts can be disabled using spring.liquibase.enabled configuration if client desire to maintain the database on their own.

+**Bug fixes**
+1. Fixed a class loading issue thrown when running the application through the jar.

+##### Schema Changes
+No new schema changes

 ### Release 1.0.6